Still life photography

 For me Photography is about creating a beautiful image and telling a story.
 Here I want to tell the story of my son’s breakfast.

 A still life image is built around the background, the subject and the lighting.
 For the background I often use some fabric or a wall in my home.
 I like using something that complements my subject.
 Something plain or neutral in colour often works well.
 I use natural light whenever I can.
 It is all around us!
 The strength of the light can be varied by either using a diffuser, or moving my subject further away from the light source.
 The closer the light source the softer it is.
-I also want to consider the angle of the light on the subject.
+Careful consideration is taken of the angle of the light which falls on the subject.
 I don’t have as much control when using natural light as opposed to using artificial lighting.
 I can use artificial light to fill in dark areas but then I must account for the fact that these lights have different colour temperatures.

 In this set-up I used timber planks, for the background.
 It also acted as the base of my subject.
 The subject was a breakfast setting and I used natural light for my light source.
 I used a tripod to keep the camera steady.
 As a result, I could use a long exposure i.e. a slow shutter speed.
 I focussed on the eggs and let the remainder of the image go slightly blurry.